uMANG6891/UdacityPopularMovie/README.md

 ## Features of Popular movies

-Main features of Popular Movies app:
-- List of current most popular movies and all time favorite movies
+- List of current most popular movies and all time highest rated movies
 - Read comments on the movie
 - View and share trailer
 - Mark movie as Favorite
-- App uses SQLite to save everything offline
+- App uses SQLite to save all movie data offline
+- Read more info about cast and crews

 ## Using/Editing Source code
-To use the source code you will need api key from [The Movie Database](https://www.themoviedb.org/documentation/api) to retrieve data.
+To use the source code you will need api key from [The Movie Database](https://www.themoviedb.org/documentation/api) to retrieve movies.
 Get your API key and paste it at:

 ```
-app/src/main/java/com/umang/popularmovies/utility/Constants.java
+app/build.gradle
 ```

 ## Screenshots